paschal27/Final-Project---COMP-6630/README.md

 ## Step-by-step procedure
 Implementation can be executed on any python IDE like VsCode or Pycharm.

-Download code from provided github link, and load it into any IDE of your choice.
+Download python codes "MLPimpl.py" and "func.py" from provided github link, and load it into any IDE of your choice.

-All files including the dataset must be located in the same folder.
+All files including codes and dataset must be stored in the same folder.

-Path name must be set to the name of the dataset in order to aviod any errors.
+variable "path_loc" must be set to the name of the dataset in order to aviod any errors.

 Click on run, and the required acurracy output should be shown in the terminal.

-Also, a confusion matrix plot and a classification report file will be generated.
+Also, a confusion matrix plot and a classification report will be generated.

 ## Dataset Usage